What is home buyers insurance and do I need it?

 Electronic transfer fees

 These additional expenses already significantly increase the financial burden of purchasing a property.
-If your deal falls through, you may end up having to pay them multiple times.
+If your deal falls through, you may end up having to pay the fees again on the next property you try to buy.
 That can put a lot of extra strain on your budget, or even make putting in another offer unaffordable.

 What isn’t covered by home buyers’ insurance?